micronaut-projects/micronaut-library-gradle-template/README.md

 ### Micronaut Version

-You define the version of [Micronaut Platform](https://micronaut-projects.github.io/micronaut-platform/latest/guide/) in `micronautVersion` in `gradle.properties`.
+You define the version of [Micronaut Platform](https://micronaut-projects.github.io/micronaut-platform/latest/guide/) in `micronautVersion` in `gradle/libs.versions.toml`.

 ## Example